 She is the author of Networking Arguments: Rhetoric, Transnational Feminism, and Public Policy Writing (Pittsburgh 2012) (winner of the W. Ross Winterowd Award for outstanding book on Composition Theory 2013) and co-editor of The Megarhetorics of Global Development (with J. Blake Scott) (Pittsburgh 2012).

 She has published articles and chapters on a wide range of topics related to rhetoric, feminism, composition, transnational rhetorical study, and globalization.

 She has reviewed manuscripts for several rhetoric, composition, and women’s studies journals, and is on the Editorial Board of Lexington Press’s Cultural Studies/Pedagogy/Activism series and Peitho journal.
 Currently she is the Director of the UMass Writing Program.

-Van Belle is the editor of the book Verbal and Visual Rhetoric in a Media World (2013) and co-editor of Let’s talk politics: New essays on deliberative politics (2014).
+She is secretary of the Rhetoric Society of Europe, and editor of Verbal and Visual Rhetoric in a Media World (2013) and Let’s talk politics: New essays on deliberative politics (2014).”

 Kris Rutten is professor of Culture & Education at the Department of Educational Studies of Ghent University.

 His PhD dissertation focused on the rhetorical and narrative turn in education.

 His main research interests are (new) rhetoric, cultural literacy, educational theory and arts-based research.